harp/harpjs.com/public/docs/development/rules.md

     }
     ```

-    This information will be available in all template as:
+    This information will be available in all templates as:

     ```js
     public.articles._data